 The retention of a student is at the discretion of the principal or administrative designee.
 Parent/guardians shall be notified in advance of the enactment of the retention and can appeal a student's retention.
-A retention appeal shall be submitted in writing to the school's designated support team, and shall be heard if requested within five (5) school days of the notification of retention by the school.
-Upon consideration, the designated support team's decision shall be final.
-The decision regarding the appeal will be made within five (5) school days of the appeal submission to the school's designated support team.
+A retention appeal shall be submitted in writing to the school's Alliance Home Office designated support team, and shall be heard if requested within five (5) school days of the notification of retention by the school.
+Upon consideration, the Alliance Home Office designated support team's decision shall be final.
+The decision regarding the appeal will be made within five (5) school days of the appeal submission to the Alliance Home Office designated support team.
 Parents/guardians will be notified of the decision in writing within three (3) school days following the decision.